Joshua-Tu/rails_team_project/README.md

 <h4>4.
 Describe the network infrastructure the App may be based on.</h4>

+Our app uses the Ruby on rails framework.
+Our App is hosted on the world wide web through heroku that makes it accessible to others by being able to send through http requests through URLS through the browser which sends it to our rails application Puma which communicates to take in the requests and provide the correct requests which are sent back up the chain back to the user.

 <h4>5.
 Identify and describe the software to be used in your App.</h4>
 The software we used in this project includes: